What are the best islands in Asia to visit?

 If you get tired of Phuket, make a day trip to Phang Nga Bay which is a collection of idyllic islands.
 Phuket is one of the best islands in Asia.

 By Per of Resrutt – The Travel Blog.

 In Southern Thailand, you’ll find the beautiful paradise island Koh Libong.
 There are very few islands left in this part of Thailand away from the crowds.
 This is one of those islands.
 Koh Libong is the ideal place to visit for a soft relaxing time in the shadow of the palm trees.

 There are a few resorts to choose from on the west coast.
 Andalay Beach Resort is one of the best and will offer the most value for your money.
 Make sure to book in advance to get the best rooms.

 A perfect activity for the more adventurous visitors is to rent a scooter for the day.
 That way, you can visit the remote beaches where (if you’re lucky) you can spend the day all alone.
 An amazing experience!

 If you are considering driving anywhere in Asia, please remember to always carry a valid driver’s license with you.
-Check out this site if you need to get an international drivers license in a jiffy.
+Check out this site if you need to get an international driver